davidhstone/Interfaces-and-Abstract-Classes-Lab/readme.md

 - Create a loop that loops as many times as there are items in the `List` of `Remote` objects.
 (You choose the kind of loop)

-- Inside the loop call the `numberButtonPressed` method on each object and pass it the current iteration value of the loop.
+- Inside the loop call the `WaterProof` method on each object and pass it the current iteration value of the loop.

 - Inside the loop call the `channelUp`, `channelDown`, `volumeUp`, `volumeDown` methods on each object.